 And last, but not least, it’s really, delicious.
 The corn, red and poblano peppers are roasted to sweet and lightly spicy perfection.
 On top, a scattering of quick pickled red onions, feta cheese and fresh cilantro add great colour and flavour.
 There’s also a lovely, tangy Crema, that you can drizzle on to take it up a notch even more.

 You could definitely eat this hot out of the oven or off the grill, but I enjoy it most just slightly warm or at room temperature, especially for Summer eating.

-As noted, you could use frozen corn instead of corn cut off the cob for this dish.
-I would thaw it first, so that it starts cooking more quickly.
+As noted, you could use frozen or canned corn instead of corn cut off the cob for this dish.
+For frozen corn, I would thaw it a bit first, if possible, so that it starts cooking more quickly.